Reasons for Procedure

-About 2 ½ hours
+About 2.5 hours

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

-This procedure is done in a hospital setting.
-The usual length of stay is 1-3 days.
-If you have any problems, you may need to stay longer.
+The usual length of stay is 1 to 3 days.
+If you have problems, you may need to stay longer.

 At the Hospital

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as: